Bone Marrow Suppression During Cancer Treatment in Children

 Not shave any part of their body

 Wash their hands often.

 Keep away from crowds and sick people.

-When your child's blood counts are low your healthcare team may advise that you change your child's diet.
+When your child's blood counts are low, the healthcare team may advise that you change your child's diet.
 Talk about this with your child’s healthcare team.
-Check your child's temperature every day for signs of a fever or when they don't feel well or when your healthcare provider recommends.
+Check your child's temperature every day for signs of a fever or when they don't feel well or when your healthcare provider advises.
 Ask the healthcare provider what you should do if it goes up and when you should call the provider.

 Also, make sure your child: